elmpp/movie-picker/README.md

 the essence and there's to be no funky low-level stuff.
 Also, honestly, it's a chance to see how expo's react-native-web integration has been going.

+> please note that mobile landscape mode responsive will not work currently due to this polyfill bug - https://tinyurl.com/st35upu **

 - git checkout -> `yarn install`
 - For mobile: `yarn start` (usual managed expo options then arise)
 - For web: `yarn web` (Perhaps play around with the browser window as it's responsive)